previder/portal-api-examples/deployment-az/README.md

   - 1 Network linked to `virtual-network`

 ## OpenTofu vs Terraform
 Both tools should work, but there are some differences.
 The main difference is the license structure.
-Sinds OpenTofu 1.8, they started to implement long awaited features like state encryption.
+Since OpenTofu 1.8, they started to implement long awaited features like state encryption.

 A good overview has been described on a SpaceLift blog: [OpenTofu vs Terraform : Key Differences and Comparison](https://spacelift.io/blog/opentofu-vs-terraform)